MicrosoftEdge/MSEdgeExplainers/CSSModules/v1Explainer.md

 ## Some implementation details

-The MIME-type in the HTTP response header is checked to determine how a given module should interpreted.
+The MIME-type in the HTTP response header is checked to determine how a given module should be interpreted.
 A MIME-type of `text/css` will be treated as a CSS module.
 Each imported CSS Module will have its own [module record](https://tc39.github.io/ecma262/#sec-abstract-module-records) as introduced in the ES6 spec and will participate in the module map and module dependency graphs.

 The V1 of CSS Modules will be built using Synthetic Modules.
 Specifically, to create a new CSS module given a fetched `text/css` file:
 1. Create a CSSStyleSheet() via the [constructor](https://wicg.github.io/construct-stylesheets/#dom-cssstylesheet-cssstylesheet).